Skip to Content

 Important Things to Consider Before Booking a Place to Stay in Queenstown

 Booking in Advance – During the peak seasons, it is essential that you book your hotel in Queenstown well in advance.
 The best hotels always book fully, and you’d hate to miss out.
-During events, school holidays, and especially during December in Queenstown (Christmas and New Years) you really need to plan ahead!
+During events, school holidays, and especially during December (Christmas and New Years), you really need to plan ahead!

-Parking – is a sore point in many centrally located Queenstown hotels.
-At properties like the Sofitel, parking is expensive at $50 NZD per day for valet parking.
-However, you can find limited free parking at the Queenstown Gardens and One-Mile Car Park – but during school holidays and on weekends it can be very difficult to find an empty spot.
+Parking – This is a sore point in many centrally located Queenstown hotels.
+At properties like the Sofitel, parking is expensive, roughly $50 NZD per day for valet parking.
+However, you can find limited free parking at the Queenstown Gardens and One-Mile Car Park – but during school holidays and on weekends, it can be very difficult to find an empty spot.
 The majority of accommodation options outside central Queenstown provide free parking to their guests.

-Cancellation policies – most of the properties here offer flexible cancellation policies given the current travel climate.
+Cancellation policies – most of the properties here offer flexible cancellation policies given the travel climate of the past few years.
 However, it is always best to check the cancellation policy before booking.
 Often the cheapest available rate is non-refundable, so, make sure to check the fine print.
 If you want to guarantee you get the best price use Booking.com to book your stays.
 It’s the only platform for hotels I use and if you find your hotel (room, dates, and length of stay must be the same) cheaper at any point after booking they will match it.

-Check the reviews – always make sure to check the property reviews on booking sites like Booking.com or HostelWorld.
-So that you don’t get any unpleasant surprises during your stay.
-Past guests often praise and complain about the same things so you will soon understand if a property is right for you before booking.
+Check the reviews – Always make sure to check the property reviews on booking sites like Booking.com or HostelWorld so you don’t get any unpleasant surprises during your stay.
+Past guests often praise and complain about the same things, so you will soon understand if a property is right for you before booking.

-Amenities – if a swimming pool is important to you for example, always check to see if it will be in operation during your stay.
+Amenities – Many hotels offer some great amenities like spas, parking, or breakfast.
+If a swimming pool is important to you, for example, always check to see if it will be in operation during your stay.
 Often hotels tend to do maintenance work in the off-season.
-It’s happened to me in the past and I don’t want you to get caught out the same way.
+It’s happened to me in the past and I don’t want you to get caught out the same way!

 Must-Do Activities While in Queenstown